joshbuchea/HEAD/README.md

 ```

 ### Deprecated/Legacy
-Below are the meta elements which are either deprecated or not supported anymore:
+Below are the meta attributes which are either deprecated or not supported anymore:

 ```html
 <meta name="language" content="en">